Tooth-Colored Fillings in Aurora, CO

 You don't have to do anything special to take care of your tooth-colored filling.
 Brush twice a day and floss at least once.
 Stay current with checkups and cleanings twice a year.

 Sometimes patients experience tooth sensitivity after the composite filling procedure.
-This is not uncommon and in almost all cases resolves on its own after a couple of weeks.
+This is not uncommon and, in almost all cases, resolves on its own after a couple of weeks.
 In the meantime, you can also try one of the desensitizing toothpastes on the market, available at most drug stores.
 If you are still feeling the sensitivity after a couple of weeks, be sure to give us a call.

 If you need a cavity filled or if you would like to talk about replacing your metal amalgam fillings, contact Uptown Comprehensive Dentistry and Prosthodontics.
 We look forward to seeing you!